MicroEJ/docs/PlatformDeveloperGuide/mjvm.rst

 ====

-SOAR complies with the deterministic class initialization (``<clinit>``) order specified in [B-ON].
+SOAR complies with the deterministic class initialization (``<clinit>``) order specified in [BON].
 The application is statically analyzed from its entry points in order to generate a clinit dependency graph.
 The computed clinit sequence is the result of the topological sort of the dependency graph.
 An error is thrown if the clinit dependency graph